 Joe’s songs come from a storytelling perspective.
 They are about real life, simple and straightforward yet original and dream-like in their poetically collaged arrangements.
 “3 AM” is about an outcast who sees things that are really there at a certain time; no one believes him when he tries to explain what he saw.

 Since leaving LA after highschool, Joe has been a devoted resident of Brooklyn and has had the good fortune to develop his sound with great New York musicians.
 He says playing with these musicians gives his music new life.
 In the summer of 2011, Joe released his first professional CD, In Depth of You.
-His new album titled, Puzzle Pieces, is due to to be released in the beginning of Spring 2014.
+His latest album Puzzle pieces, was put out in 2014.

 Joe is also a Professional Photographer.
 To check out his work please visit his photography website.